saveenr/usql-tutorial/joins/semijoin.md

 | 34 | Smith |

-Find all departments that has an employee listed in the employee rowset
+**Find all departments that has an employee listed in the employee RowSet.
+**
 ```
 @left_semijoin2 =
     SELECT